Boyle-Lab/minimera/DOCUMENTATION.markdown

 *   `--plot-foldbacks`

-    Generate plots for all reads determined to be foldbacks.
+    Generate plots for all reads classified as foldbacks.

 *   `--no-plot-foldbacks`

-    Do not generate plots for reads determined to be foldbacks (the default).
+    Do not generate plots for reads classified as foldbacks (the default).

 *   `--plot-normal`

-    Generate plots for all reads determined to be normal.
+    Generate plots for all non\-foldback reads.

 *   `--no-plot-normal`

-    Do not generate plots for reads determined to be normal (the default).
+    Do not generate plots for non\-foldback reads (the default).

 ## Examples